ShirleyxZhang/cs50_final/docs/DESIGN.md

 * Guide Agent receives a GAME_STATUS message from the Game Server.
 It parses this message, checking to make sure that it is valid every step of the way.
 For every valid Field Agent field that the Guide Agent parses, it creates an FA struct and adds it to a bag of FA's.
 It does the same for code drops with codedrop structs and a codedrop bag.
   * If the message from the Game Server was valid, the Guide Agent prints an appropriate message to an ASCII interface, letting the user know key information about the ongoing game.
   * If the message is not valid, the program stops parsing and ignores the rest of the message.
-  * Guide Agent only prints information from each message after ensuring that the entire message is valid.
+  * Guide Agent only prints information from each message after ensuring that the entire message is valid.cd
 * The user enters a hint to send to a Field Agent
   * The program ensures that the hint is valid (is not too long, is not a blank line)
   * The user prints out a list of the pebble ID's of active Field Agents on the Guide's team (or prints a message to the Guide Agent telling them they cannot send a hint if they do not have any active agents on their team)